SMcQueen2023/skills-github-pages/certifications.md

 <section class="page-intro">
 	<p class="intro-label">Credentials</p>
 	<h1>Selected credentials that reinforce delivery credibility across analytics, BI, and modernization work.</h1>
 	<p>This page is intentionally curated.
-The credentials support the story, but they do not substitute for hands-on experience delivering trusted reporting and business-facing analytics.</p>
+The credentials support the story, but they do not substitute for hands-on work delivering trusted reporting and business-facing analytics.</p>
 </section>

 <section class="section-block">